Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 ## Topic: Staked Ada Down, Impacts of DeFi and Memecoin Craze? … or is it Something More?

 We have observed a consistent decline in Staked Ada.
-This raises the question: Is it a result of the DeFi (Decentralized Finance) and Memecoin frenzy causing less Ada to be staked, or is there something more?
+This raises the question: Is it a result of the DeFi (Decentralized Finance) and Memecoin frenzy causing less Ada to be staked, or is there something more to it?

+Well, you may be surprised to find there has been a significant decline in stake from four (4) major pool groups, including Binance!

-You may be surprised to find out exchanges unstaking their Ada The most significant drops in staking occurred on the following dates:
+The most significant drops in staking occurred on the following dates:
 - April 5th, Epoch 403 to 404 - BCSH and New Guy experienced significant changes.
 - April 20th, Epoch 406 to 407 - Binance witnessed a substantial drop.